AMPSystems/java-rets-client/README.md

-Forked from the trulia-java-rets-client February 2023.
+## Forked from the trulia-java-rets-client February 2023.

+## Package namespace changed to AMP owned domain to avoid conflicts.

 =================